25+ Foods That Are Gray

 Sage/common sage, Salvia officinalis, is a perennial subshrub with grayish leaves, woody stems, and purplish-blue flowers.
 It has been used for centuries in cooking and traditional medicine.
 Its flavoring and seasoning properties have made it a suitable and common addition in preparing many foods.
 It has a savory and mild peppery flavor.

-Britain has listed sage among the essential herbs alongside rosemary, parsley, and thyme for many years.
-Sage is common in many European cuisines, particularly Italian, Middle Eastern, and Balkan cookery.
+For many years, Britain has listed sage among the essential herbs alongside rosemary, parsley, and thyme.
+Sage is common in many European cuisines, notably Italian, Middle Eastern, and Balkan cookery.
 For example in Italian cuisine, sage is used for seasoning saltimbocca and other dishes.
-In British and American cooking, sage is a traditional accompaniment to roast chicken or turkey during special occasions such as Thanksgiving day or Christmas.
+In British and American cooking, sage is a traditional accompaniment to roast chicken or turkey during special occasions such as Thanksgiving Day or Christmas.

 In recent years, numerous research studies about sage have been conducted, proving it to have a wealth of pharmacological functions, including anticancer, antimicrobial, anti-inflammatory, antioxidant properties, etc.